 Board.
 A diverse Board membership will include and make good use of differences

-thereby facilitate the consideration of a broader range of opinions in
+and thereby facilitate consideration of a broader range of opinions in

 decision-making and enhancing Board performance.

-Board is conscious of the need to increase the number of female Directors on
+The Board is conscious of the need to increase the number of

 Board evaluation policy

 The Trustee of AustralianSuper recognises that Board

 evaluation is an important governance tool which fosters discussion on whether

 the Board is meeting its objectives, is performing well overall and is